mjhuber/nix-darwin/README.md

 ## FAQ
 * How do I uninstall?
 I have not tried it but determinte [provides an uninstall script](https://zero-to-nix.com/start/uninstall/): `/nix/nix-installer uninstall`.

+* What if i get an error that the command `darwin-rebuild` is not found?
+Its unclear to me why determinate sometimes does this but to fix it, run `nix-env -iA nixpkgs.darwin-rebuild ` before running `make deploy` the first time.